tom-clayton/amidi2serial/README.md

 pip3 install pyserial

-Needs manually connecting with aconnect, once running.

 # amidisplitter

 Increments the channel of incoming midi note messages if they are above a set note.

-Note is set with a command line argument of the midi note number, else it will default to C4 (60).
+Note is set with a command line argument of the midi note number, else it will default to B3 (59).

-Needs manually connecting with aconnect, once running.
+# amidioffset

+Shifts midi note by a set value.
+Value is set with a command line argument.
+Value can be negative.

+# amidimonitor

+Prints note on and note off messages to command line in hexidecimal.

 To come...

-Midi note offset
 Midi timer
 Midi clock from beat